 Bathroom renovations can seem daunting.
-We decided we wanted to do a DIY bathroom renovation to update our bathroom to give it a bit of a modern refresh.
+We decided we wanted to do a DIY bathroom renovation with painted wall tile to update our bathroom to give it a bit of a modern refresh.
 There was tan and cream speckled tile all along the walls and we didn’t want to have to hire a contractor or deal with having to replace drywall to remove the tile.
 We had to get a little creative in some ways we could potentially update the space without breaking the bank or doing a full bathroom renovation.
 Our bathroom originally had a big rectangular gold mirror, with cream walls, and a brown wood vanity with granite counter top.
 The vanity was somewhat new, but the brown wood wasn’t quite our style.

 After some brainstorming we came up with a plan for our DIY bathroom renovation.
 We decided to refinish the wall tile and shower all white by using a resurfacing paint designed for resurfacing showers and/or sinks.
 Also, we wanted to paint the vanity a dusty blue to give a contrast of color into the bathroom along with tie it into the color scheme of our house.
 We chose an ivory color to re-paint the bathroom walls to compliment the neutral tones in our house.
 The ivory color worked with the tan granite on the vanity since that was staying too.
 Lastly, we replaced the big gold mirror with a circular mirror.